JCBrouwer/maua-stylegan2/README.md

 | workspace/ | place to store intermediate results, latents, or inputs, etc.
 | output/ | default generated output folder
 | train.py | code for training models

+The rest of the code is experimental, probably broken, and unsupported.

 ## Generating audio-reactive interpolations